CodeKing95/CodeKing95/README.md

   • Software Developer based in London, UK.

   • Welcome to my GitHub profile.

-  • I build modern web applications using React, TypeScript, JavaScript and PHP.

-  • With an interest in building a clean UI design and reliable backend  systems.
+  • I build modern web applications using React, TypeScript, JavaScript and PHP, with a focus on clean UI design, maintainable code, and reliable backend systems.

-  • I enjoy turning ideas into practical software and improving code quality through continuous learning and experimentation.
+  • I enjoy turning ideas into practical software and continuously improving performance, architecture, and code quality.

-  • My journey into development started in a web development class and quickly grew into a passion for full-stack development.

-  • Since then, I've been building projects that strengthen my skills across frontend architecture, APIs, and performance-focused development.

-  • I am also a coding bootcamp graduate in Frontend Development.

  🛠️ What I'm focused on:

  • Building responsive, production-ready web apps.

  • Strengthening full-stack development skills.

+ • Performance & code quality.

  • Exploring new tools and modern frameworks.